NoahEriksson3/Account-System/README.md

 An account-system for websites to be able to have specialized users with securely stored passwords.

 The system is coded in php and uses mysql and phpmyadmin to store the passwords and usernames.
-I am using xampp to have a apache and mysql server.
+I am using xampp to have an apache and mysql server.

 Download xampp here: https://www.apachefriends.org/index.html